fchauvel/MAD/README.md

     * Move the creation of workers from Service to the autoscaling strategy
     * Merge test_evaluation and test_interpreter
     * Merge throttling and Task pool into Bounded task pool
+    * Autoscaling should read statistics from the monitor
+    * Monitor should also account for worker counts
+ * Quid of Caching
+    * Message-Queue/PubSub as a concept?

 ## NEXT RELEASE CHANGE LOG